CenterForOpenScience/osf.io/README-docker-compose.md

 2. Start Core Component Services
   - `$ docker-compose up elasticsearch postgres tokumx`

-3. Start the Assets Watcher
+3. Remove your existing node_modules and start the assets watcher
+  - `$ rm -Rf ./node_modules`
   - `$ docker-compose up assets`

     _NOTE: The first time the assets container is run it will take Webpack/NPM up to 15 minutes to compile resources.